 So far this looks to be the only example of a 'classical' solution of any of the Painlevé equations that does not lie on a reflection hyperplane (of the full symmetry group).
-Apart from being in the interior of a Weyl alcove this solution is generic in another sense: a randomly chosen triple of generators of the binary icosahedral group is most likely to lead to it (more of the 26688 triples of generators correspond to this row than to any other).
-Notice also that this solution has type abcd; there is one local monodromy in each of the four nontrivial conjugacy classes of $A_5$ .
+Apart from being in the interior of a Weyl alcove this solution is generic in another sense: a randomly chosen triple of generators of the binary icosahedral group is most likely to lead to it (more of the 26,688 triples of generators correspond to this row than to any other).
+Notice also that this solution has type abcd; there is one local monodromy in each of the four non-trivial conjugacy classes of A_5 .

 At this stage we were approaching solution 41 which we knew took 10 pages to write down.
 So we stopped and looked around to see if there were other interesting (even just topological) solutions.
-(The tetra/octahedral cases could all now be fully dealt with [11].)
+(The tetrahedral and octahedral cases could all now be fully dealt with Boalch 2006c.)

-5 Pullbacks
+11.5 Pullbacks

-In his book [39] on the icosahedron Klein showed that all second order Fuchsian differential equations with finite monodromy are (essentially) pullbacks of a hypergeometric equation along a rational map f:
+In his 1884 book on the icosahedron (see Klein 1956), Klein showed that all second-order Fuchsian differential equations with finite monodromy are (essentially) pullbacks of a hypergeometric equation along a rational map f:

-In particular (k = 3) all the icosahedral entries on Schwarz's list, may be obtained by pulling back the "235" hypergeometric equation (on row VI of Schwarz's list).
+In particular (k = 3) all the icosahedral entries on Schwarz's list may be obtained by pulling back the '235' hypergeometric equation (on row VI of Schwarz's list).